evelynxlam/weather-tool/README.md

 # Weather Data Pipeline CLI Tool

 ## Overview
 Python-based command-line application that fetches real-time weather data from a public REST API and processes it into structured, human-readable output.
 The tool demonstrates API integration, data pipeline processing, and clean terminal-based visualization of weather insights.
+Designed with a focus on modularity, reliability, and clear data flow from ingestion to output.

 ---